 The Ocean Cleanup

 I love the ocean.
 It’s massive and serene and fills me with a sense of endless possibilities.
 But our beautiful oceans are brimming with plastic trash — especially in garbage patches.
-The pacific garbage patch is larger than the size of TEXAS!
+The pacific garbage patch is twice the size of TEXAS!

-Enter inventor Boyan Slat who at age 18 started The Ocean Cleanup.
+Inventor Boyan Slat at age 18 started The Ocean Cleanup.
 I love him because he saw an issue and leaped into action.
-With the mind of an inventor, he asked, “How can we clean it up?
+He asked, “How can we clean it up?
 How can we stop it from getting there in the first place?”
 And from these questions, he began to experiment.
-Today, he runs a non-profit dedicated to cleaning up the ocean and pulling trash out of rivers.
+Today, Boyan runs a non-profit dedicated to cleaning up the ocean and pulling trash out of rivers.
 I am inspired — he set his mind on an enormous goal and is going for it!
 The Ocean Cleanup helps the environment, economy, and health of our planet.
 Boyan is my hero!

 In addition to the non-profits above, we are fortunate to work with these amazing organizations (and Ruby Slipper clients) every day!